Canada’s Most Epic Road Trip; Driving the Yukon’s Dempster Highway

 Ogilvie River, Dempster Highway, Yukon Territory

 Be sure to stop at one of the gas stations in Dawson City to clean off your RV after your trip up the Dempster.
-Your RV will no doubt be very muddy and most rental companies charge a separate cleaning fee if you return your vehicle extra muddy.
-There are numerous RV cleaning stations along the road leading into Dawson City, and they are cheap and easy to use.
+Your RV will no doubt be very dirty and most rental companies charge a separate cleaning fee if you return your vehicle extra muddy.
+There are numerous RV cleaning stations along the road leading into Dawson City, and they are both cheap and easy to use.

-Stock up on Food and Gas
+Stock up on Food, Gas and Supplies

 A trip up the Dempster Highway requires some careful planning.
 There are only two stops along the way with gas and modern amenities (Eagle Plains and Inuvik, NWT), so it's imperative to stock up before you begin your journey.

 Dawson City is the closest city to the beginning of the Dempster and a great spot to load up on supplies.
 It's a city with a rich gold mining history and is the perfect place to get that authentic Klondike feel.
 It also has some great shops and restaurants including the famous Sourdough Saloon in the Downtown Hotel, where you can try the famous "sour toe cocktail" (whiskey and a real human preserved toe!).
+The Trading Post on Front St. is a good place to stop for outdoors supplies like fishing equipment and licenses, multi tools and outdoor gear.
+It also has a hidden selection of unique local art and carvings for sale.

 As you near the section of the Dempster Highway near Eagle Plains, the road turns from dirt and gravel to sharp shale and rock.
 This is no doubt the area where many tires meet their demise.
 The sides of the roads are occasionally a straight drop-off down steep cliffs, so driving carefully and slowly is a must.
 You can often drive hours without seeing other vehicles, so being extra vigilant is the best strategy.
+For those who want an extra safety net, renting a satellite phone is also a good option.

 Lake with small island and rocky mountains in the distance in the Yukon Canada